Saturday, September 30, 2023

 (2) At some later time (maybe days later) the same rodent is placed in a cage that has the stimulus that previously provoked fear (such as the shock plate).

-(3) Someone (or perhaps some software) attempts to judge what percent of a certain length of time (such as 30 seconds or 60 seconds) the rodent is immobile after being placed in the cage.
+(3) Someone (or perhaps some software) attempts to judge what percent of a certain length of time (such as 30 seconds or 60 seconds or maybe even four minutes) the rodent is immobile after being placed in the cage.
 Immobility of the rodent is interpreted as "freezing behavior" in which the rodent is "frozen in fear" because it remembered the fear-causing stimulus such as the shock plate.
 The percentage of time the rodent is immobile is interpreted as a measurement of how strongly the rodent remembers the fear stimulus.

 This is a ridiculously subjective and inaccurate way of measuring whether a rodent remembers the fear stimulus.
 There are numerous problems with this technique: